The Cairngorm Adventure Triathlon

 without the support of Keith Taylor at Loch Morlich Watersports,

 local landowners and Cairngorms National Park Authority.

-Now in its sixth year, and with 100 teams participating, the Cairngorm Adventure Triathlon continues to be a very popular event, attracting everyone from experienced triathletes looking for something a bit different, to fun runners and bikers looking for a new challenge.
+Now in its seventh year, and with 100 teams participating, the Cairngorm Adventure Triathlon continues to be a very popular event, attracting everyone from experienced triathletes looking for something a bit different, to fun runners and bikers looking for a new challenge.